Fatima-NW/Blogging-Platform/README.md

 ### 2. Create `.env` file
 Create a file named `.env` in the project root and copy the following content into it:

 >**Note:** Only replace the values where it is mentioned.
-Keep all other values exactly as they are.
+Keep all other values as they are.

 ```.env
 DB_NAME=myprojectdb